 Publicly traded REITs can come with a number of potential advantages:

-Low initial investment: With REITs, it’s possible to become a real estate investor for the cost of just one share.
-If you invest with a broker that offers fractional shares, then you may even be able to start with as little as $1.
-(Learn more about fractional shares with Fidelity.)
-That’s much more achievable for many investors than buying an entire property.
+Low initial investment: It’s possible to become a real estate investor for the cost of just one share.
+If you invest with a broker that offers fractional shares, then you may even be able to start with as little as $1, which is more achievable for many investors than buying an entire property.

 Access to cash if you need it: Investors can buy and sell publicly traded REITs whenever markets are open.
 While you aren’t guaranteed to get your money back if you sell, you can quickly turn the value of your investment back into cash.

-Potential to earn ongoing income: Due to their structure and the requirement that they pay out 90% of taxable income, REITs tend to be popular among investors looking to generate income from their investments.
+Potential to earn ongoing income: Due to their structure and the requirement to pay out 90% of taxable income, REITs tend to be popular among investors looking to generate income from their investments.

 Potential diversification: REITs have different characteristics and attributes from traditional stocks and bonds.
-They might perform well at different times and perform poorly at different times than other investments.
-This means they might help provide diversification to a portfolio—like a way of not putting all your eggs in the same basket.
-Keep in mind however, diversification does not ensure a profit or guarantee against loss.
-(Learn more about the importance of diversification.)
+They may also perform well or poorly at different times in comparison to other investments.
+To add, they might help provide diversification to a portfolio—or avoid placing all your eggs into the same basket.
+Diversification; however, does not ensure a profit or guarantee against loss.

 Potential disadvantages of publicly traded REITs

-Publicly traded REITs also come with a number of potential drawbacks to be aware of:
+Publicly traded REITs also come with a number of potential drawbacks:

-Require research: Just as with buying individual stocks, if you’re going to invest in individual REITs, you need to do some work to understand the REITs universe and choose specific investments.
+Require research: If you’re going to invest in individual REITs, you need to do some work to understand them and choose specific investments.

-Subject to potential market volatility: Because REITs trade on exchanges like stocks, they can be subject to market fluctuations in the same way as stocks.
+Subject to potential market volatility: Because REITs trade on exchanges like stocks, they can be subject to market fluctuations in the same way.

-Come with unique risks: There is no guarantee that the issuer of a REIT will maintain the secondary market for its shares, and redemptions may be at a price that is more or less than the original price paid.
+Come with unique risks: There is no guarantee that issuers of a REITs will maintain the secondary market for its shares, and redemptions may be at a price that is more or less than the original price paid.
 Changes in real estate values or economic downturns can have a significant negative effect on issuers in the real estate industry.

 How to invest in REITs